karashiiro/gittlz/README.md

 # Gittlz
-A simple Git server for the laziest people.
-Hack on it, destroy it, and test against it.
+A Git server for the laziest of us.
+Write and test your Git utilities without any hassle.

 ## Do you need Gittlz?
 If all you need is a no-auth Git *remote* (not necessarily a server), consider trying Git's